New Identity for Cayley's First Hyperdeterminant with Applications to Symmetric Tensors and Entanglement: Fast Calculation for on Symmetric Hypermatrices

 \subsection{Application to Bosonic Quantum Systems}

-One of the most elusive physical properties of quantum states and simultaneously the most powerful resource in quantum computation is quantum entanglement.
-Entangled quantum states exists in a tensor product of Hilbert spaces, and one of the problems considered in quantum physics/information is the quantification of a quantum system's entanglement for a given state.
+One of the most elusive phenomena in quantum physics, and at the same time one of the most powerful resources in quantum information, is quantum entanglement.
+Entangled quantum states arise in composite quantum systems, whose state spaces are tensor products of Hilbert spaces.
+One of the problems considered in quantum physics and quantum information theory is the quantification of a state's entanglement.
 In general, this is a complicated endeavor because quantum states in a tensor product of 3 or more Hilbert spaces can be entangled in different, physically inequivalent ways \cite{dur2000three}.
 Nonetheless, it is widely agreed throughout the literature (a few authoritative sources affirming this include \cite{bennett1996mixed,vedral1997quantifying,vidal2000entanglement,eltschka2014quantifying,bengtsson2017geometry}) that any proposed entanglement measure $E$ should at a bare minimum satisfy the following criteria: \begin{enumerate} \item $E$ vanishes on separable states, \item $E$ is invariant under local unitary transformations, and \item $E$ is non-increasing on average under local operations and classical communications (LOCC). \end{enumerate} The three properties listed above are sometimes referred to as the entanglement axioms.

-Qubits are the simplest type of quantum states and the fundamental building blocks of quantum computers.
-Qudits are a higher-dimensional analogue of qubits.
-More precisely, for any positive integers $n,d\geq 2$, an $n$-qudit is a quantum state $\ket{\psi}\in(\mathbb{C}^d)^{\otimes n}$ which can be written as a sum
+Qubits are the simplest type of quantum systems and the fundamental building blocks of quantum computation.
+Qudits are higher-dimensional analogues of qubits.
+In particular, for any positive integers $n,d\geq 2$, the state of an $n$-qudit ($n$-qubit when $d=2$) is a unit vector $\ket{\psi}\in(\mathbb{C}^d)^{\otimes n}$, which can be written as a sum